 - In 2015, Patterson Belknap was honored to be the first recipient of The Legal Aid Society’s newly re-named “Honorable Jonathan Lippman New York Pro Bono Publico and Public Service Law Firm Award” for outstanding service to The Legal Aid Society and its clients.
 In addition to recognizing the firm, The Legal Aid Society honored 17 individual attorneys and one paralegal with Pro Bono Publico awards.

-- MFY Legal Services, Inc. honored the firm at their 2015 Dinner-Theatre Benefit, recognizing Patterson Belknap’s outstanding contributions to securing access to justice for adult home residents with mental illness, as well as the firm’s work as co-counsel with MFY in litigating a class action lawsuit in Brooklyn against certain “three-quarter houses”—a term coined for residential buildings that have been leased by private companies and illegally converted to boarding houses.
+- MFY Legal Services, Inc. honored the Firm at their 2015 Dinner-Theatre Benefit, recognizing Patterson Belknap’s outstanding contributions to securing access to justice for adult home residents with mental illness, as well as the Firm’s work as co-counsel with MFY in litigating a class action lawsuit in Brooklyn against certain “three-quarter houses.”

 - Representing five veterans who have received “other than honorable” discharges in a pilot pro bono program to assist veterans of recent wars in upgrading the terms of their discharge from the military services.
 Such discharges can have a serious negative impact on veterans’ lives, including denial of medical and GI Bill benefits.
 Negative discharges of veterans from Iraq and Afghanistan often result, at least in part, from undiagnosed or misdiagnosed post-traumatic stress disorder or traumatic brain injury.
 On behalf of these clients, Patterson Belknap attorneys prepare submissions to the Discharge Review Boards of the relevant branch of the military and, if necessary, before the Board of Corrections of Military Records.